Quality Management Program and Resources

 Health Net practitioners and providers are encouraged to talk freely with members about their medical conditions, treatment options and medications, regardless of limits to coverage.

-Health Net unifies programs, from wellness to complex care, reflecting our commitment to a whole-person strategy.
-Members who qualify have access to wellness programs for obesity prevention, smoking cessation, pregnancy support, and chronic conditions management.
+Health Net unifies programs, from wellness to complex care, reflecting Health Net’s commitment to a whole-person strategy.
+Members who qualify have access to wellness programs, such as obesity prevention and smoking cessation, and chronic conditions management.

 Chronic conditions management